Q&A's on finding the right professional (from the International Dyslexia Association)

 How do I know if a professional is reputable or qualified?

-Use IDA’s Knowledge and Practice Standards for Teachers of Reading and IDA’s Fact Sheet, Effective Reading Instruction, to formulate your questions.
+Use IDA’s Knowledge and Practice Standards for Teachers of Reading and IDA’s Fact Sheet, Effective Reading Instruction, to prepare your questions.

 Determine if the instructor is trained and experienced in the use of Structured Literacy, Orton-Gillingham or other programs consistent with IDA’s Knowledge and Practice Standards.
 Request references from professionals, parents, and former students, if appropriate.